fbpx

 1. Look

-That’s it; now we’re back to Look.
-The Hit step requires looking away from your opponent, and sometimes the subsequent Move step does as well.
-Once those steps are complete, we need to visually refocus on our opponent’s side of the court.
+That’s it; we’re back to Look.
+As early as possible after hitting, we need to visually refocus on our opponent’s side of the court.
+Usually, this overlaps the previous Move step, but not always.
 For example, when playing a wide, defensive backhand slice, you’ll often need to turn your back to your opponent.
-In instances like that, it’s paramount to get your head back around as quickly as you can and begin to pick up your opponent’s hitting rhythm.
+In instances like that, your early recovery will occur while looking backwards, which is fine; get your head back around as quickly as you can to observe your opponent.

 Carlos Alcaraz immediately gets his eyes back around after returning an exceptionally wide serve from Roberto Bautista Agut.